 THEN, find your teacher right away and report the image.
 Teachers will contact the website to let them know that they need to take it down.

-3. After finding an image that interests you, copy or download and create a personal copy of the 10.Q1 Answer Template ( Google doc version, microsoft office version: Quest 1 Answer Template).
-Photos you download from Photos for Class will include the URL, date, and proper citation with the image when you open it up (see example).
+3. After finding an image that interests you, copy or download and create a personal copy of the 10.Q1 Answer Template.
+Photos you download from Photos for Class will include the URL, date, and proper citation with the image when you open it up (see example below).

 Giving Credit ~ Cite the Source: Steps 4-6